micro-manager/pycro-manager/docs/source/read_data.rst

 The `NDTiff format <https://github.com/micro-manager/NDTiffStorage>`_ is the default saving format of ``pycromanager`` :class:`Acquisition<pycromanager.Acquisition>`s, as well as acquisitions run using Micro-Magellan.
 Data saved in this format can be read either during or after an acquisition.
 In either case, access to the underlying data is provided by a :class:`Dataset<pycromanager.Dataset>` object.

-Images can be loaded individually, or all data can be loaded simulataneously into a memory-mapped `dask <https://dask.org/>`_ array, which works like a numpy array and also allows scalable processing of large datasets and viewing data in `napari <https://github.com/napari/napari>`_.
+Images can be loaded individually, or all data can be loaded simulataneously into a memory-mapped `dask <https://dask.org/>`_ array.
+This is a "virtual" array, which means the whole dataset isn't loaded into RAM at first, but is instead "lazily" brought into RAM as each sub-part of it is used.
+This allows for processing of large datasets and viewing data in `napari <https://github.com/napari/napari>`_.

 Creating a ``Dataset`` object
 ##############################